 A Behavior Analyst is trained in the science of behavior and specializes in understanding and improving behavior for a wide range of clients.
 Behavior Analysts are different from psychologists and counselors in several ways.
 Behavior Analysts do not make a diagnosis or use psychotherapy (talk therapy).
 Behavior Analysts are focused on solving tangible, well-defined problems with practical solutions that produce measurable outcomes.
 Behavior Analysts steer away from inner explanations (e.g., ego, super ego, subconscious) and focus more on the external and observable variables that affect a client’s behavior.
 Behavior Analysts focus on how environmental variables affect a client’s behavior.
-They also consider how a client’s internal verbal behavior (thoughts and feelings) effect their actions.
+They also consider how a client’s internal verbal behavior (private events like thoughts and feelings) effect their actions.
 They use an extensive research-based technology to apply strategies to improve the human condition.
 They also collaborate and consult with practitioners in a variety of fields.
 Board Certified Behavior Analysts must use strategies that are evidence-based and abide by a strict code of ethical guidelines.

 The Science of Behavior

 Behavior Analysis is the scientific study of the principles of learning and behavior.
 There are three main areas of Behavior Analysis which include Conceptual, Experimental, and Applied.
 Conceptual Behavior Analysis focuses on the philosophical, theoretical, and methodological issues that underlie the field (i.e., radical behaviorism).
 Experimental Behavior Analysis involves basic research about phenomena that control and influence behavior.
 Applied Behavior Analysis is focused on using the scientific principles of behavior to solve practical problems and address the needs of individuals to improve quality of life.